 - Take an online course.
 A course can be very beneficial for anyone who wants to be a very proficient proofreader.

-- Create your own website
+Create your own website

 Free Proofreading Workshop

-- How to make money from home proofreading books and blogs
+- How to make money proofreading books and blogs from home

-- How to bring in your first clients
+- How to land your first clients

 Read: Proofread Anywhere Review